Dense Video Object Captioning from Disjoint Supervision: Introduction

 Experiments show that our end-to-end trained \DenseVOC model outperforms baselines consisting of strong, per-task models by a substantial margin, producing more accurate and inherently temporally consistent captions.
 Moreover, we achieve significant improvements from our disjoint, multi-dataset training.
+We additionally show how we can readily apply our model to related domain-specific datasets: by finetuning our model on a recent person tracking and captioning dataset, BenSMOT~\citep{li2024beyond}, we outperform prior work by $18.2$ points.
 Furthermore, by applying our generative captioning model to the discriminative grounding task, we are able to outperform dedicated spatial grounding models on both VidSTG and VLN.
-In summary, we propose the following contributions: \begin{enumerate} \item We propose the new task of Dense Video Object Captioning.
+In summary, we propose the following contributions: \begin{spacing}{0.8} \begin{enumerate} \item We propose the new task of Dense Video Object Captioning.
 We propose novel evaluation metrics, and repurpose existing grounding datasets for evaluation. \item We design an end-to-end architecture for our task, with a novel tracking algorithm and feature aggregator that ensures temporally consistent captions.
-Unlike conventional offline trackers, our tracker is trained end-to-end with the model and produces long-term trajectory features for subsequent captioning. \item We show our model can be trained without full annotations for the task, with a mixture of disjoint datasets which supervise different parts of our model. \item We further show how our models generalize to downstream grounding tasks, achieving state-of-the-art results on two datasets, without explicitly being trained on grounding tasks. \end{enumerate}
+Unlike conventional offline trackers, our tracker is trained end-to-end with the model and produces long-term trajectory features for subsequent captioning. \item We show our model can be trained without full annotations for the task, with a mixture of disjoint datasets which supervise different parts of our model. \item We further show how our models generalize to downstream video grounding tasks, achieving state-of-the-art results on two datasets, without explicitly being trained for grounding. \item Moreover, we significantly improves the state-of-the-art on the BenSMOT dataset~\cite{li2024beyond} for Semantic Multi-Object Tracking. \end{enumerate} \end{spacing}